 We start with the large universe of ETFs and run our proprietary system to reduce the universe.
 We divide the ETFs into various categories.
 An additional filter is applied, using Morningstar data to further validate the ETF choices.

 Portfolios: Putting It All Together

 The separate holdings - mutual funds, ETFs and stocks - are then systematically weighted and combined to form an optimal, customized investor portfolio.
 Depending on an investor's risk tolerance, goals and preferences, the portfolios can vary from being all stocks to all mutual funds and ETFs.
-An investor also has an option to invest in our Focused Active Management Strategy portfolio.
-This is a concentrated, actively managed, moderate-volatility portfolio of stocks and ETFs.
-This portfolio utilizes the best of our tools and knowledge, and is suitable for many investors.
+An investor also has an option to invest in our Focused Active Management Strategy portfolios.
+These are concentrated, actively managed portfolios of stocks and ETFs.
+These portfolios utilize the best of our tools and knowledge, and are suitable for many investors.

 We focus on constraining downside volatility while letting the upside run.